Purely coclosed $\mathrm{G}_2$-structures on nilmanifolds -- II

 Such 3-forms are called {\em positive} and the space of positive 3-forms is denoted $\Omega^3_+(M)$.
 Then $\varphi$ defines a Riemannian metric $g_\varphi$ and a volume form $\mathrm{vol}_\varphi$ by the formula

 for vector field $X,Y$ on $M$.
 General references on $\Gtwo$-geometry are \cite{Bryant,Karigiannis}.
-We are interested in $\Gtwo$-structures of {\em purely coclosed} type: with respect to \eqref{Bryant_torsion}, they are defined by the vanishing of all torsion forms but $\tau_3$.
+We focus on $\Gtwo$-structures of {\em purely coclosed} type: with respect to \eqref{Bryant_torsion}, they are defined by the vanishing of all torsion forms but $\tau_3$.
 Equivalently, they can be defined as coclosed $\Gtwo$-structures, i.e. $d\ast_\varphi\varphi=0$, such that $\varphi\wedge d\varphi=0$.

 We are interested in particular instances of $\Gtwo$-structures on nilmanifolds, which are compact quotients of connected, simply connected, nilpotent Lie groups.
 Let $G$ be a $7$-dimensional connected and simply connected Lie group with Lie algebra $\lie{g}$.
 A $\Gtwo$-structure on $G$ is \emph{left-invariant} if the defining $3$-form is left-invariant.
 Thus, a left-invariant $\Gtwo$-structure on $G$ is defined by a positive $3$-form $\varphi\in \Lambda^3{\lie{g}}^*$ which can be written, in some orthonormal coframe $\{e^1,\dotsc, e^7\}$ of ${\mathfrak{g}}^*$, as \eqref{G2-form}.
 A $\Gtwo$-structure on $\lie{g}$ is {\em coclosed} if $\varphi$ is coclosed, that is, if